danielawde9/fullstack-bootcamp/React/Exercise/Readme.md

 # Modules
 JavaScript modules are individual units of code that can be imported and exported from other modules.
 This makes the codebase easier to manage, more readable, and more maintainable.

-Easy exercise: Create a simple module greetings.js that exports the greet function we defined earlier.
+## easy exercise: Create a simple module greetings.js that exports the greet function we defined earlier.
 Then, import it in another file and use it.

-# Solution
+## Solution